tjcarroll-lab/T1Bookend-DSC-Perfusion/README.md

 # Citations
 This code was developed in TJC lab.
-This version was compiled by ML and YJ.
+This version was compiled by ML and YJ, of you use this software, please cite it as shown in citation.cff file.
 It has been used in papers including:

 1) Jeong YI, Christoforidis GA, Saadat N, Kawaji K, Cantrell CG, Roth S, Niekrasz M, Carroll TJ.
 Absolute quantitative MR perfusion and comparison against stable-isotope microspheres.
 Magn Reson Med.
 2019 Jun;81(6):3567-3577. doi: 10.1002/mrm.27669.
 Epub 2019 Feb 8.
 PMID: 30737833; PMCID: PMC6435411.